Contact Information

 I’m interested in history of philosophy, ethics, and technology.

+I also think (and worry) about technology—the internet and AI in particular.
 My thinking on technology is informed by two related approaches.
 The first is a return to the environmental roots of the Philosophy of Technology.
 I believe moral holism, like Aldo Leopold’s Land Ethic, can aid us in making wise creative decisions.
-Second, I explore the philosophical basis for Luddism, a framework that can center technology discussions around a responsible set of moral, political, and economic priorities.
+Second, I explore the philosophical basis for Luddism.
+Luddism is the affirmation that technology should serve human wellbeing, the judgment that many dominant technologies fail to meet this standard, and the effort to reject these technologies.
+I am completing a book called Framework for Luddism.
+I am also a founding member of the Illinois Luddite Society.

 Education